fkeidel/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Provide a basic summary of the data set.

-* The size of training set is 34799
+* The size of the training set is 34799
 * The size of the validation set is 4410
-* The size of test set is 12630
+* The size of the test set is 12630
 * The shape of a traffic sign image is (32, 32)
 * The number of unique classes/labels in the data set is 43